waytohealth/way2health/site/content/blog/w2h-covid-efforts-05.md

 The clinic ran smoothly with some hiccups as with anything run for the very first time.
 Those were addressed quickly and we now knew what to do the next time around.
 Kudos to Neda Khan who led the entire effort from a W2H perspective with a huge amount of support from Michael Kopinsky.
 Lauren Hahn from the CDH group within CHCI did incredible work defining the language and flow of SMS and IVR and much more.

-The clinic was a success and as with anything else, the reward for a job well done is another job.
+The clinic was a success with zero lines and received a Net Promoter Score (NPS) of 90 with 300 respondents.
+And as with anything else, the reward for a job well done is another job.

 ### **Clinic at the Francis Myers Recreation Center on 2/27/2021.
 Goal: 750 vaccinations.
 Actual: 765**